 Troubleshooting issues with certificates and certificate chains can be difficult on iOS.
-When using Mobile Safari to connect to a website secured with SSL that has a certificate related issue, Mobile Safari will only show you part of the server’s certificate, but not the entire certificate nor the certificate chain.
+When using Safari on iOS to connect to a website secured with SSL that has a certificate-related issue, Safari on iOS will only show you part of the server’s certificate, but not the entire certificate nor the certificate chain.
 SSL Detective makes viewing the certificate and certificate chain much easier on iOS.

-SSL Detective connects to a SSL enabled port and downloads the server’s certificate, as well as any other certificates provided.
-It then verifies the certificate chain via iOS and the root certificate store, and gets back the entire chain, including the root certificate and any other certificates (called intermediates) that are downloaded.
+SSL Detective connects to an SSL enabled port and downloads the server’s certificate, as well as any other certificates provided.
+It then verifies the certificate chain via iOS and the root certificate store, and gets back the entire chain, including the root certificate and any other certificates (intermediates) that are downloaded.
 This allows you to see a fully trusted certificate chain or where the SSL trust is failing on an iOS device.

 The following examples show a well formed certificate chain, an untrusted root error and no intermediate certificate error.
 All of these examples are live and can be used with SSL Detective so you can look at the problems more closely.